R2-D2: Television

-R2-D2 also appears in Star Wars Rebels in the episodes "Droids in Distress" and "Blood Sisters" and several episodes of Star Wars Forces of Destiny.
+R2-D2 also appears in Star Wars Rebels in the episodes "Droids in Distress" and "Blood Sisters", and in several episodes of Star Wars Forces of Destiny.

-In the second season finale of the Disney+ series The Mandalorian R2-D2 accompanies Luke Skywalker as he goes to retrieve Grogu to be trained as a Jedi.
+In the second season finale of the Disney+ series The Mandalorian, R2-D2 accompanies Luke Skywalker as he goes to retrieve Grogu to be trained as a Jedi.

 R2-D2 appears in the sixth and seventh episodes of The Mandalorian spin-off series The Book of Boba Fett.
-After Grogu decides to abandon his Jedi training, Luke has R2-D2 fly Grogu to Tatooine in his X-wing starfighter so that he may be reunited with his guardian, Din Djarin.
+After Grogu decides to abandon his Jedi training, Luke has R2-D2 fly Grogu to Tatooine in his X-wing starfighter so that he may be reunited with his guardian, Din Djarin (Pedro Pascal).

-R2-D2 makes a cameo appearance in Part I of Obi-Wan Kenobi.
+R2-D2 also appears in the 2025 animated web series, Droid Diaries.

 Novels and comics

 The novelization of Attack of the Clones makes it clear that R2-D2 has been in Padmé's possession since the events of The Phantom Menace.

 R2-D2 appears in Marvel's 2015 Star Wars comic series, which is set between the films of the original trilogy.
 He also appears briefly in the miniseries Star Wars: Shattered Empire.